kaneoriley/crate/README.md

 Now just perform a gradle sync and you're done.
 You can now have compile time safety with all your projects assets.

-# Example
+## Example

-As an example of how efficient and useful `Crate` be, here's all the code you will need to display an entire folder of fonts in a `RecyclerView`, with full `Typeface` caching and font display names automatically retrieved and set.
+As an example of how efficient and useful `Crate` can be, here's all the code you will need to display an entire folder of fonts in a `RecyclerView`, with full `Typeface` caching and font display names automatically retrieved and set.

 ```java
 class FontViewHolder extends RecyclerView.ViewHolder {